adekanyetomie/GuiSlider-/README.md

 # GuiSlider-
-GUI Slider to control RGB LED
+GUI Slider to control RGB LED using Raspberry pi3